 Cut out your scones using a round biscuit or scone cutter or a small jam jar or glass.
 You should get anywhere from 7 to 12 scones, depending on the size of your cutter.

-Turn your oven down to 425 F/215C.
+Turn your hot oven down to 425 F/215C.
 Bake smaller scones for 10-12 minutes and large scones for 12-15 minutes or until golden brown.
 Check your scones 8-10 minutes in to see how browned they’re getting.
 If the tops are nicely browned but they’re not finished baking, place a piece of foil over the scones.

 Cool scones on a wire rack.